Automated border control system: Indonesia

 Automated border control gates (also known as autogates) in Indonesia were first installed at Soekarno-Hatta International Airport in 2012.
 The autogates can be used by Indonesians, nationals of visa-free countries, and nationals from non-visa-free countries who have obtained a visa on arrival (see Visa policy of Indonesia).
 Holders of a limited long-term stay or a permanent residence permit are also eligible to use the autogates.

 Indonesian citizens with all types of passports (ordinary, e-passport, polycarbonate-page e-passport) can freely use the autogates.
 Foreigners must have an e-passport in order to use the system.
-The autogates can now be used by travelers aged 6 and above.
+The autogates can be used by travelers aged 6 and above.

 The autogates are available for use at these ports of entry: